ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 the LLM has seen during its training.

-When you write a prompt, you are attempting to set up the LLM to predict the right sequence of tokens.
-Prompt engineering is the process of designing high-quality prompts that guide LLMs to produce accurate outputs.
+When you write a prompt, you are attempting to set up the LLM to predict the right sequence of tokens. <span style="background-color: #FFFF33;">Prompt engineering is the process of designing high-quality prompts that guide LLMs to produce accurate outputs.
 This process involves tinkering to find the best prompt, optimizing prompt length, and evaluating a prompt’s writing style and structure in relation to the task.
-In the context of natural language processing and LLMs, a prompt is an input provided to the model to generate a response or prediction.
+In the context of natural language processing and LLMs, a prompt is an input provided to the model to generate a response or prediction. </span>

 These prompts can be used to achieve various kinds of understanding and generation tasks such as text summarization, information extraction, question and answering, text